 Using the Environment

-environment, you need to call the activate
+In order to use your conda environment, you need to call the activate command in your terminal.

-Since we named our environment test
+Since we named our environment test, we will tell conda to activate the test environment:

 $ > conda activate test